margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 <br>

 ## Same Roads, New View ##
-I have driven down these roads before, but I see them, the people, the homes in a new light.
+These roads I have driven down before, but I see everything - the people, the homes - everything in a new light.
 Everything grows richer, deeper, fuller, and more alive.
 I see the beauty, not the poverty.

 <br>